Esperanza (Ranchuelo): Transport

-Esperanza is crossed in the middle by the Carretera Central, the Cuban west–east highway, and is the northern end of the national road 112, from Cienfuegos.
+Esperanza is crossed in the middle by the Carretera Central, the Cuban west–east highway, and is the northern end of the State Highway 4-112, from Cienfuegos.
 This road links the village to the A1 motorway (Autopista Nacional), at the exit "Ranchuelo-Cienfuegos", located 7 km in the south.
 Esperanza counts also a railway station in the junction point between the lines Havana-Santa Clara-Camagüey-Santiago and Santa Clara-Cienfuegos.